wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 Offline all-in-one installation
 ===============================

 You can install Wazuh even when there is no connection to the Internet.
 Installing the solution offline involves downloading the Wazuh components to later install them on a system with no internet connection.
-Although here the Wazuh server and Elastic Stack are installed and configured on the same host in an all-in-one deployment, each component can also be installed on a separate host as a distributed deployment, depending on your environment needs.
+Although in this section the Wazuh server and Elastic Stack are installed and configured on the same host in an all-in-one deployment, each component can also be installed on a separate host as a distributed deployment, depending on your environment needs.
 To learn more about each component and its capabilities, check the :ref:`Components <components>` section.

 .. note::
   * Root privileges are required to execute all the commands.
-  * ``curl``, ``tar``, ``setcap``, and ``gnupg`` are used in this guide and need to be preinstalled in the target system where the offline installation will be carried out.
+  * ``curl``, ``tar``, and ``setcap`` are used in this guide and need to be preinstalled in the target system where the offline installation will be carried out. ``gnupg`` might need to be preinstalled as well for Debian based systems.
+  * You might want to use ``unalias cp`` to avoid being asked for confirmation to overwrite files when `alias cp` shows `cp` as the alias for `cp -i`.

 Download the packages and configuration files
 ---------------------------------------------